matoanbach/RHCSA/Sample Exams/largeone.md

 76. On rhcsa2, configure your system to automatically start a mariadb container as user edwin.
 This container should expose its services at port 3306 and use the directory /var/mariadb-container on the host for persistent storage of files it writes to the /var directory.

 77. Configure your system such that the container created in the step before is automatically started as a Systemd user container.

+### Bonus Shell Scripting Prompts

+1. Write a bash shell script that creates three user accounts—user101, user202, and user303—with a primary group of developers.
+If the group does not exist, the script should create it before adding users.
+The script should also validate that each user was successfully created by checking the /etc/passwd file and logging the results to /var/tmp/user_creation.log